jeremiecoullon/SGMCMCJax/docs/overview.rst

 There are 3 ways to use `SGMCMCJax` which correspond to 3 levels of abstraction:

+1. Build a function that returns samples
+2. Build a transition kernel that updates the state of the chain
+3. Build a function that solves the diffusion for 1 time step

+We now give an overview of each of these options.

 Option 1: Build a sampler function:
 -----------------------------------